koriym/Koriym.Loop/README.md

 # Koriym.Loop

-Converts database result sets into an entity list generator that is handy to use in views.

-The entity list can be iterated with information provided such as `isFirst`, `isLast`, etc. It provides similar functionality for native PHP as the loop processing provided by template engines such as Smarty and Twig.
+Koriym.Loop is a PHP library that converts various iterable data sets, such as database result sets, CSV files, or any other iterable structures, into an entity list generator.
+This makes it easy to use in views by providing looping information such as isFirst, isLast, index, and iteration, similar to the loop processing found in template engines like Twig.

 ## Usage

+## Basic Example

+The following example demonstrates how to use Koriym.Loop with a simple User class and a result set:

 ```php
 class User